-- Maintained CVPTO website. - Documentation of program and project outreach and public participation activities.
+- Maintained CVPTO website. - Summary of Four Factor Analysis on program and project activities. - Documentation of program and project outreach and public participation activities.

 Section I - FY2026 Rollover

 The CVPDC anticipates the reallocation of a portion of the FY2026 funds towards the execution of future planning or program initiatives, developed in coordination with locality, state, and CVTPO partners and as identified as priority initiatives in adopted local or regional plans.